HIP-1195: Hiero hooks and an application to allowances

 (Note that the hookFunction(IHieroHook.HookContext)

 signature above is just a representative placeholder.
-Each actual
+Although the

-A hook is an extension of the installing entity, in the style of Ethereum’s account abstraction vision.
-This means the hook has the Hiero privileges of the installer.
-If it calls Hiero system contracts, they automatically execute on behalf of the installing entity.
+A hook is an extension of its owning entity, in the style of Ethereum’s account abstraction vision.
+This means the hook has the Hiero privileges of the entity.
+If the hook calls Hiero system contracts, they execute on behalf of the entity.

-And if the installing entity has a balance, the hook can use the installer’s balance to refund gas fees to msg.sender
+And if the owning entity has a balance, the hook can use that balance to transfer value; for example, to refund gas fees

-Again, we realize and affirm that programmatic entity extension introduces security risks.
-But users that install only the hooks that the community has audited and adopted through application HIPs can then enjoy the full power of EVM programmability without incurring any special risk.
+Once again, we realize and affirm that programmatic entity extension introduces security risks.
+But users that limit themselves to hooks that the community has audited and adopted through application HIPs can then enjoy the full power of EVM programmability without incurring any special risk.

 Pure EVM hooks